UMMN – Uniting Mission and Ministry Gathering

 Since 2007 there has been an annual gathering of the Uniting Mission and Minister’s network.
 Our 2019 gathering was in Hobart and had 15 participants.
-Our 2020 gathering is in Perth with plans for Cairns in 2021.
+Our 2020 gathering is in Cairns.

 The UMMN is not a formal council or committee of the Uniting church rather it is a reflective leadership experience which is shaped and owned by those who participate.